HMS Highflyer (1898): Construction and service

 Highflyer was laid down by Fairfield Shipbuilding & Engineering at their shipyard in Govan, Scotland on 7 June 1897, and launched on 4 June 1898, when she was christened by Mrs. Elgar, wife of Francis Elgar, a director of the shipbuilding company, who held a speech.
-She was completed on 7 December 1899 and commissioned by Captain Frederic Brock temporarily for the Training squadron.
+She was completed on 7 December 1899 and commissioned by Captain Frederic Brock temporarily for the Training squadron, which took her to Gibraltar in March 1900.

 In February 1900 she received her first commissioned, to serve in the Indian Ocean as the flagship of Rear-Admiral Day Bosanquet, the Commander-in-Chief, East Indies, based at Trincomalee.
 She visited Rangoon and Bombay in January 1901.
 Captain Arthur Christian was appointed in command of the ship in June 1902, as Flag captain to Rear-Admiral Charles Carter Drury, who succeeded Bosanquet as Commander-in-Chief of the Station.
 She was at Mauritius in August 1902 where she took part in local celebrations for the Coronation of King Edward VII and Queen Alexandra, and in November that year visited Colombo.

 She was transferred to the North America and West Indies Station in 1904 and served as its flagship until November 1906 when returned to the East Indies Station.
 Highflyer was placed in reserve at Devonport Royal Dockyard in 1908 and then assigned to the reserve Third Fleet in 1910.
 She was again assigned as the flagship of the Commander-in-Chief, East Indies, in February 1911 until departing for home in April 1913.
 In August 1913 she became the training ship for Special Entry Cadets.

 In August 1914 she was allocated to the 9th Cruiser Squadron, under Rear Admiral John de Robeck, on the Finisterre station.
 She left Plymouth on 4 August, in the company of the admiral on HMS Vindictive.
 The Dutch ocean liner Tubantia, was returning from South America when the war began with £500,000 in gold destined for banks in London, a large portion of which was intended for the German Bank of London.
 She was also carrying about 150 German reservists in steerage and a cargo of grain destined for Germany.
 She was stopped and boarded by an officer and crewmen from Highflyer, and escorted into port at Plymouth.